54 Rock Road, Long Valley, NJ 07853

 1st Wednesday of the month 8:00 am to 12:00 pm

 As of August 1, 2020, registration is required for the use of the Recycling Center.
+The annual registration fee for 2021 is $100.
 Registration and payment can be done online HERE.

 Residents are responsible for unloading their own items, assistance will be provided upon availability.
 For the safely of the staff containers holding recyclables must weigh 35 pounds or LESS.